saldo27/2/README.md

-Application to distribute on-call shifts with special requirements and PDF export.
+Application to distribute on-call shifts with special requirements and PDF, calendar and csv export.
 Shift distribution,
 Reduction of working hours.
 Group incompatibility